daiskuu1/Daiskuu1/README.md

 ### about

 15yo coding solo developer 👨‍💻 — going by **Daisku**, aka **Spec**.
-Developer on **Brutality**, a Minecraft cheat client, with a growing background in Minecraft mod/cheat development and small practical tools for local businesses.
+Developer on **Brutality**, a Minecraft cheat client, with a growing background in Minecraft mod/cheat | i aslo develop small practical tools/software for Freelancers and local buisnesses.

-🎮 osu! & Minecraft in my free time • 🌸 unapologetic romance anime fan
+🎮 I play osu! & Minecraft in my free time • 🌸 i aslo love romance anime

 ---